Skip to main content

 Hosting used to mean keeping a website online.
 A PHP script.
 A forum.
 A WordPress install with a fragile theme.
 But slowly the expectations changed.

-• Dashboards that move.
+• Dashboards that update in real time

-• CRMs that behave like living memory.
+• CRMs that behave like living memory

-• Client portals that react.
+• Client portals that react to events

-• Automations that keep going long after you step away.
+• Automations that keep going long after you step away

 It needed something closer to infrastructure that could think.